pedrocorreia/sublime-ink/README.md

 ---

 ### The Ink Grid
-Ink provides a HTML/CSS layout grid framework that allows you to build flexible pages that can be used with several screen sizes. [^note-id]
+Ink provides a HTML/CSS layout grid framework that allows you to build flexible pages that can be used with [several screen sizes].
+[1]

 #### Grid elements
 * Grid container element - `igrid + tab`